A Novel Discrete-time Model of Information Diffusion on Social Networks Considering Users Behavior: Conclusion

 \section{Conclusion}

 We studied the discrete-time SDIR model, a new modified SIR model.
 We showed that the sufficient condition for the convergence and the stability of the SDIR model.
 Furthermore, we investigate the problem that minimize the number of infections where deleting some edges.
 Two algorithms, greedy and Sandwich algorithms were proposed to solve the minimizing infections problem.
+Some experimental results were given.